haihala/mandarin/rules/terms.md

 Keywords and targeting abilities have the following keyword syntax:

-word T means that T must be a text string such as a card type. word N means that N must be a number such as an amount of something. word L means that L must be a limiter, for example in "Target human creature", the 'human creature' bit is the limiter. word S means that S must be a selector, for example "Destroy target human creature", "target human creature" is the target, where "human creature" is the limiter of the target and "target" is the method. word Z means that Z mist be a zone for example the graveyard. word X X doesnt specify kind and is a tool to link abilities so that they share a value.
+T is a text string such as a card type.
+N is a number such as an amount of something.
+L is a limiter, for example in "Target human creature", the 'human creature' bit is the limiter.
+S is a selector, for example "Destroy target human creature", "target human creature" is the target, where "human creature" is the limiter of the target and "target" is the method.
+Z is a zone for example the graveyard.
+M is an amount of mana.
+X doesnt specify kind and is a tool to link abilities so that they share a value.

 ## Play order